argonne-lcf/AIAccelerators-AE/README.md

 + [Benchmarks](./benchmarks/) : Code for running Deep Learning Benchmarks.
 + [Scientific ML Applications (sciML)](./sciML/) : Code for running Scientific Machine Learning Applications.

-The codes in this repository are tested on [ThetaGPU](https://www.alcf.anl.gov/support-center/theta/theta-thetagpu-overview) system at ANL.
+The codes in this repository are tested on [ThetaGPU](https://www.alcf.anl.gov/support-center/theta/theta-thetagpu-overview) system with Nvidia A100 GPUs at ANL.
 Here we provide instructions to run the experiments listed in the paper in two ways:
 * natively, using the scripts as-is with installed software packages listed above or
 * running using the container images with the instructions provided.